-Jim: (Laughing) So she was doin' all the right things.
+Jim: So she was doin’ all the right things?

-Jim: Now think of Fierce Woman, what are you drivin' at when you talk about or describe a fierce woman?
+Jim: Now think of, what are you drivin’ at when you talk about or describe a fierce woman?

 Jim: How do you define “fierce?”

 LeRoy: Well, we both had a desire to serve the Lord.
 We both had a desire for ministry, to honor the Lord with our lives in that way.
 But Jim, very early on in our marriage, in fact, in our engagement period, I realized I was way over my head.
 She was so strong in her opinions.
-I was attracted to that, her strengths.
-Her family as so much different than my family.
+I was attracted to that - her strengths.
+Her family was so much different than my family.

 LeRoy: Well, every decision was a discussion.
 And she overwhelmed me in her ability to discuss, far better than I was in being able to articulate any type of a position.
 And so, when her strength just kept coming out of whatever we might be discussing, I knew that I was probably gonna have my hands full, because that just wasn’t my personality, my disposition.

 Jim: So you’re feelin’ outgunned?

 LeRoy: Outgunned, that’s a great way to put it, Jim, great way to put it.

 Jim: Surrounded.
 Now Kim, I’ve gotta ask you.
 What family orientation did you have that every argument was one to win?
 Why would you want to lose an argument?

 Kimberly: Right, well because if you have an opinion, you would only adopt that opinion if it’s the right opinion to have.
 So of course, you need to persuade others to have your opinion, right?